apiato/documentation/docs/features/api-docs-generator.md

 * @apiUse UserSuccessSingleResponse
  ```

 To avoid having to generate and update the Single and Multiple responses of the same object (recommended only for private API's)
 you can use the general shared Multiple Response `* @apiUse GeneralSuccessMultipleResponse`
 which you can find and modify it from `app/Containers/Documentation/UI/API/Routes/*`

 ## Edit the default generated values in the templates: {#edit-the-default-generated-values-in-the-templates}

-Apiato generates by defaults 2 API documentations, each one has it's own `apidoc.json` file.
+Apiato generates by defaults 2 API documentations, each one has its own `apidoc.json` file.
 Both can be modified from the Documentation Containers in `Containers/Documentation/ApiDocJs/`

 `apidoc.json` Example file: